junksamiad/urmston-town-whatsapp-bot/docs/roadmap.md

       # Return message SID
   ```
 - ✅ Template message: "The manager {manager_name} of the team {team_name} {age_group} has invited you to register {player_name} for the {season} season.
 Let me know if you are happy to register and we will get that sorted."
+- ✅ Implement secure credential management:
+  - ✅ Store sensitive credentials in AWS Secrets Manager
+  - ✅ Store non-sensitive configuration in SSM Parameter Store
+  - ✅ Use environment variables for local development
+- ✅ Successfully deploy to AWS with:
+  - ✅ API Gateway endpoints for trigger and webhook
+  - ✅ Lambda function with Twilio integration
+  - ✅ API key authentication and usage plan
+  - ✅ Proper error handling and logging

 ### Phase 3: OpenAI Integration
 - Implement OpenAI Assistant creation and configuration